What is Apache Spark?

 - It can be deployed over Hadoop through YARN.

 Yahoo! checked Spark over Hadoop using a project, which was intended to explore the power of Spark and Hadoop together.
-The project was implemented using Spark’s Scala API, which gets executed much faster through Spark, where Hadoop took more time for the same process.
+The project was implemented using Spark’s Scala API, which gets executed much faster through Spark, whereas Hadoop took more time for the same process.

 Although Spark’s speed and efficiency are impressive, Yahoo! isn’t removing its Hadoop architecture.
 They need both; Spark will be preferred for real-time streaming and Hadoop will be used for batch processing.
 The most interesting fact here is that both can be used together through YARN.